lbl-srg/obc/specification/source/cxf.rst

    =============================== ================= ================ =========================================
    Property                        Domain            Range            Description
    =============================== ================= ================ =========================================
-   hasInput                        Block             InputConnector   Used to define an InputConnector for a
+   hasInput                        Block             InputConnector   A property that relates an instance of an
-                                                                      Block.
+                                                                      InputConnector with a Block.
-   hasOutput                       Block             OutputConnector  Used to define an OutputConnector for a
+   hasOutput                       Block             OutputConnector  A property that relates an instance of an
-                                                                      Block.
+                                                                      OutputConnector with a Block.
-   hasParameter                    Block             Parameter        Used to define a Parameter for a Block. hasConstant                     Block             Constant         Used to define a Constant for a Block. hasInstance                     Block             Block,           Used to define an instance (connector,
-                                                     InputConnector,  Parameter or Constant) of a
+   hasParameter                    Block             Parameter        A property that relates an instance of a
+                                                                      Parameter with a Block.
+   hasConstant                     Block             Constant         A property that relates an instance of a
+                                                                      Constant with a Block.
+   hasInstance                     Block             Block,           A property that associates an
-                                                     OutputConnector, Block.
+                                                     InputConnector,  InputConnector, OutputConnector, Parameter
-                                                     Parameter,
+                                                     OutputConnector, or Constant instance within a Block with Parameter,       the instance of the Block itself.
                                                      Constant
-   hasFmuPath                      ExtensionBlock    String           Used to include (local or over network)
+   hasFmuPath                      ExtensionBlock    String           A property that specifies the (local
+                                                                      or on the network)
                                                                       path to a Functional Mockup Unit
-                                                                      implementation of an ExtensionBlock. isOfDataType                    InputConnector,   DataType         Used to define the data type for
+                                                                      implementation of an ExtensionBlock. isOfDataType                    InputConnector,   DataType         A property that specifies the data type for OutputConnector,                   InputConnectors, OutputConnectors,
-                                   OutputConnector,                   connectors, Parameters and Constants.
+                                   Parameter,                         Parameters and Constants.
-                                   Parameter,
                                    Constant
-   containsBlock                   Block             Block            Used in CompositeBlock to include other
+   containsBlock                   Block   Block                      A property that specifies that an instance
-                                                                      Blocks.
-   connectTo                       OutputConnector,  InputConnector,  Used to connect the output of one Block
+                                                                      of a Block (subject) is composed in part with an instance of another Block (object). connectTo                       OutputConnector,  InputConnector,  A property that relates the output of one Block InputConnector    OutputConnector  to the input of another Block (and vice-versa).
+                                                                      Only InputConnectors and OutputConnectors that
-                                   InputConnector    OutputConnector  to the input of a Block.
-Only connectors that carry the same data type can be connected. translationSoftware             Package, Block    String           Used to include the name of the software used to CXF representation of the
+                                                                      carry the same data type can be connected. translationSoftware             Package, Block    String           A property that specifies the name of the software used to generate the CXF representation of the control logic. translationSoftwareVersion      Package, Block    String           A property that specifies the version of the software used to generate CXF representation of the control logic.
-                                                                      sequence.
-   translationSoftwareVersion      Package, Block    String           Used to include the version of the
-                                                                      software used to CXF representation of
-                                                                      the sequence.
    =============================== ================= ================ =========================================

 All the ``ElementaryBlock`` within the standard have been